kmcminn/descriptiongen/README.md

 it does allow you to reuse your product copy with templates which eases the burden considerably.

 ## Setup
-- make sure you have python 2.* (this is only tested on python 2.7)
+- make sure you have python 2.7
 - clone into this repository
 - cd into this directory
-    - requires python 2.7, just stdlib
+- verify: `python description_gen.py example`

 # Workflows

 ### Setting up your products

-Before you can start generating product copy and specifications you'll need to build a format for your specifications, write some description templates and then assign them to product types:
+Before you can start generating product copy and specifications you'll need to build a format [template] for your specifications, write some description templates and then assign them to product types:

-1. edit products.py
+1. edit lib/products.py
 2. Setup your sample specifications
 3. Setup your specification templates
 3. Write product description templates